 Resources for Educators

-By the People provides students of all ages with opportunities to explore unique historical documents from the collections of the Library of Congress.
+By the People provides students of all ages with opportunities to explore and engagewith unique historical documents from the collections of the Library of Congress.

 Deciphering and transcribing these documents can build students’ skills in close reading, examining historical context, and building interpretive consensus.